 By boshu2

-Orchestrates AI coding agents through a structured RPI (Research-Plan-Implement-Validate) workflow with persistent knowledge flywheel, git-backed task tracking, multi-agent coordination, and automated quality gates across sessions.
+Orchestrate AI coding agents through a structured RPI (Research-Plan-Implement-Validate) lifecycle with persistent knowledge flywheel, git-backed task graphs, multi-agent coordination, and automated validation gates for quality, security, and drift detection.

 Deep codebase exploration and analysis.
 Use for understanding code architecture, finding patterns, and gathering context before making changes.